vadimdemedes/ink/readme.md

 ##### componentDidUpdate()

-Component was rerendered and was written to output.
+Component was rerendered and was written to the output.

 #### State

 Each component can have its local state accessible via `this.state`.
-Whenever a state updates, component is rerendered.
+Whenever a state updates, the component is rerendered.

 To set the initial state, extend the constructor and assign an object to `this.state`.
-Anywhere in the component state is accessible via `this.state`, and it's also passed to `render()` as a second argument.
+The state is accessible via `this.state` anywhere in the component, and it's also passed to `render()` as a second argument.

 ```js
 class Demo extends Component {